On-page SEO is a must-have for any blog.

 Embedding Related Videos

-Among the latest SEO trends entering 2019 is the growing significance of video content for organic rankings.
+Among the latest SEO trends entering this year is the growing significance of video content for organic rankings.

 Videos not only improve the overall learning experience of readers and maximize dwell time.
 They also boost the shareability of your posts on social media where you’re more likely to turn heads with well-made videos.